 I'm currently a project editor at The Atlantic, where I'm working with some fabulous writers on a very cool series called Life Up Close.
-My writing also appears in National Geographic, the New York Times Magazine, and the New Yorker’s Elements blog, and the science section of the Atlantic, and I’m proud to be a longtime contributing editor of High Country News, a scrappy institution that produces some of the finest journalism in the American West.
+My writing also appears in National Geographic, the New York Times Magazine, and the New Yorker’s Elements blog, and I’m proud to be a longtime contributing editor of High Country News, a scrappy institution that produces some of the finest journalism in the American West.
 I’m the co-editor of The Science Writers’ Handbook: Everything You Need to Know to Pitch, Publish and Prosper in the Digital Age, published by Da Capo Press, and the author of The Science Writers’ Essay Handbook: How to Craft Compelling True Stories in Any Medium.
 I’m also a contributor to the award-winning science blog The Last Word on Nothing.

 My reporting has won several national honors, including two AAAS/Kavli Science Journalism Awards, the Walter Sullivan Award for Excellence in Science Journalism, and two finalist nods in the National Academies Communication Awards.
 My writing has also been included in four Best American anthologies.

 My reporting trips take me throughout the western United States and beyond, and my research has been supported by the Alicia Patterson Foundation, the Pulitzer Center on Crisis Reporting, and the Food and Environment Reporting Network.